indukurirama/NEIGHBOURHOOD-MAP/README.md

 Google Maps API is used to show the map and generate the markers etc. Foursquare API is used to pull more information on those locations and provides more listing on clicking the marker and infoWindow shows up.

-## PROJECT GOALS:
+## PROJECT includes:

-1, Includes a list of favourite locations
+1, Includes a list of famous locations in tanuku.

 2, Use Google API and shows the list of locations as map markers.